aminaeldj/Octodet-/README.md

 <details>
    <summary> Apply Pipeline in Custom Logs Integration </summary>

-Add the pipeline in the Processor field on the Advanced Options section
+Add the pipeline in the Processor field on the Advanced Options section.

 ![Image](https://i.imgur.com/IyVr9Xf.png)
 </details>